integratedmodelling/klab/docs/source/technote/index.rst

 A technical introduction to k.LAB
 ++++++++++++++++++++++++++++++++++

-This note describes k.LAB, a full-stack solution for the activity of _integrated modeling_, which reconciles strong semantics with information stewardship and modeling practice, helping achieve advantages such as modularity, interoperability, reusability, and integration of multiple paradigms and scales.
+k.LAB is a full-stack software platform for the activity of _integrated modeling_, which reconciles strong semantics with information stewardship and modeling practice, helping achieve advantages such as modularity, interoperability, reusability, and integration of multiple paradigms and scales.